Exchange Rate Expectations and Currency Demand

-Fund-Level FX Hedging Redux Swiss Finance Institute Research Paper No. 24-103, November 2024 with Harald Hau.
+Do Funds Engage in Optimal FX Hedging?, Swiss Finance Institute Research Paper No. 24-103, November 2024 with Harald Hau.

 Abstract: Using comprehensive new contract level data (EMIR) for the period 2019-2023, we explore how the FX derivative trading by European funds compares to a feasible theoretical benchmark of optimal hedging.
 We find that hedging behavior by all fund types is often partial, unitary (i.e., with a single currency focus), and sub-optimal.
 Overall, the observed FX derivative trading does not significantly reduce the return risk of the average European investment funds, even though optimal hedging strategies could without incurring substantial trading costs.